 In 1968, Lou was offered the official guiding concession for Mt.
 Rainier in 1968.
 Operating out of a base in nearby Ashford, he was very busy for many years as the sole guiding service on the Mountain..He was involved for some time also with JanSport, appearing in some of the late Seventies JanSport catalogs (click link)......
 In recent years, Lou's son Peter and his wife Erika have been handed the reins to the business, which includes the $1.2 million/year sales of the store, plus the Guide service, plus a restaurant, extensive gear rental service, and excellent lodging facilities at Whittaker's Bunkhouse...
 I have stayed there, and can attest to its quaint charm and reasonable prices, especially in the off-season.

-B. Johnson, owner of OregonPhotos.com.
-Editors: Please contact me (email@example.com)
+of OregonPhotos.com.
+Editors: Please contact me (email@example.com) if you

 My Ashford image captures the Mountain Hardwear "Space Station" or "Stronghold" tent, which is 6 meters in diameter.
 To see this mighty tent in action, take a look at pages 112 and 118 in National Geographic Magazine, January 2008 edition, where you will see the Space Station being used on a winter assault of Nanga Parbat in the Karakoram.
 Recently, I also noted this tent being used as a "Warming Hut" at the 2007 Winter Outdoor Retailers Meeting in Salt Lake City (the OIA)-- it was part of their Backcountry Base Camp, outside in the snow.......HISTORY of the Tent-- Martin Zemitis told me, "The impetus for creating such a large geodesic dome tent came directly from expeditionary folks circa 1994.
 They wanted something both huge and extremely stormproof.
 A further parameter was that it could not be so big and bulky that it could not be fit onto the back of one Yak.
 Thus the final tent came in at 6 meters in diameter."
 I did not measure the tent in Ashford, but I would imagine its inside peak height to be 9 or 10 feet.
 Further detail is contained below, some of it might give you a chuckle!
 A bit of History of the company Mountain Hardwear-- it was formed by Jack Gilbert in 1993.
 Mr. Gilbert had just come out of being President of Sierra Designs, and before that was prominent at The North Face for twenty years.